chakra-ui/panda/website/pages/docs/concepts/merging-styles.md

 ## Merging within JSX component

-Using these techniques, you can apply them to a component to merge styles together.
+Using these techniques, you can apply them to a component by exposing a `css` prop and merge with local styles.

-> Tip: Panda extracts the `css` prop from the JSX component
+> **Note:** For this to work, Panda requires that you set `jsxFramework` config option to `react`

 ```jsx
 const cardStyles = css.raw({